weierstrass/master-thesis/README.md

 The published report can be found here: http://publications.lib.chalmers.se/records/fulltext/170015/170015.pdf

+The presentation for the disputation ceremony can be found here: https://github.com/weierstrass/master-thesis/raw/master/report/pres/pres.pdf

 The C++ code that was developed for the thesis can be found here: https://github.com/weierstrass/wlb

 ##Abstract